4

 Meals: L,D

-We’ll drive 30 minutes this morning to the most challenging day no the trail.
-It comes with great reward – the most visually spectacular and isolated sections of the Great Ocean Walk – known as ‘the wild side.’
-Take a winding path that leads from Milanesia Track down through the forest to beautiful Milanesia Beach.
+We drive 30 minutes this morning to the beginning of the most challenging day on the trail.
+It comes with great reward – the most visually spectacular and isolated sections of the Great Ocean Walk – known as ‘the wild side’ that gives the sense you’re at the world’s edge.
+We take a winding path that leads from Milanesia Track down through the forest to the beautiful Milanesia Beach.
 After a gentle beach stroll, we turn upwards for a short, but steep climb that sets the tone for the trail ahead.
 The trail is dissected by gullies before a gradual climb, which delivers fabulous views back over Milanesia.
-Rough tree ferns and stands of remnant Eucalypts dot the path before an ascent of 138 steps.
+Rough tree ferns and towering remnant Eucalypts dot the path before an ascent of 138 steps.
 The trail continues in a westerly direction until a steady climb leads us out of the forest and into Ryans Den campsite.
-From here, coastal views stretch to both Cape Volney and Cape Otway; an ideal place to reflect on your journey so far.
+From here, coastal views stretch to both Cape Volney and Cape Otway, an ideal place to reflect on your journey so far.
 The walk from here rises and falls many times as it parallels the coastline before cutting along the ridge behind Cape Volney, providing breathtaking views to the west.
 A final seated lookout delivers a magnificent vantage point, just metres from the walk’s end.
-Walking time: approx 6.5 hours.

 Meals: B,L,D